ppryanichek/100-days-of-code/log.md

 I also realized that pgadmin implicitly wraps all code in BEGIN; ...
 COMMIT; construct (I couldn't understand why everything works without changes if I don't use this construct. :/ that's why)

+### Day 53: December 7, Saturday

+**Today`s Progress**:

+Explored different types of integrity constraints in SQL and how to implement them with PostgreSQL.

+Realized the difference between TEXT and VARCHAR.

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)